aitor1717/fin_dash/README.md

-Long trades reconcile on the ask to open and the bid to close (`open_ask` entry, `close_bid` exit); short trades reconcile the other way (`open_bid` entry, `close_ask` exit). `status` (`open`/`closed`, case-insensitive) is the authoritative lifecycle signal -- anything else is a data problem and the parser raises.
+Long trades reconcile on the ask to open and the bid to close (`open_ask` entry, `close_bid` exit); short trades reconcile the other way (`open_bid` entry, `close_ask` exit). `status` (`open`/`closed`, case-insensitive) is the authoritative lifecycle signal.
+Anything else is a data problem and the parser raises.

 ## Running your own book